 Also known as ‘bucket of blood’ and ‘red snapper’, the Bloody Mary is the antidote to your overindulgence of alcoholic libations.
 What makes this holiday appealing is that you get to indulge a bit more.

-Remember your silly resolution, about healthier dining, that accidentally slipped through your tipsy lips last night?
+Remember your silly resolution about healthier dining, the one that accidentally slipped through your tipsy lips last night?
 You can get started on that too.